-A CLBSI is a bloodstream infection related to a central line catheter.
+A CLABSI is a bloodstream infection related to a central line catheter.
 The IHI CLBSI elements include:

-- Choose a vein where the catheter can be safely inserted and the risk of infection is small. - Hand hygiene Perform hand hygiene before putting in the catheter. - Maximal barrier Wear a mask, cap, sterile gown, and sterile gloves when putting in the catheter to keep it sterile.
+- Hand hygiene Perform hand hygiene before putting in the catheter. - Maximal barrier Wear a mask, cap, sterile gown, and sterile gloves when putting in the catheter to keep it sterile.
 The patient is covered with a sterile sheet. - Clean site of insertion with Chlorhexidine skin antisepsis. - Daily review of line necessity decide daily if the patient still needs to have the catheter. - Removal of unnecessary lines the catheter should be removed if it is no longer needed.